pyconau/2021-website/data/Page/social.md

 Got some kids to entertain at home?
 Fear no more.
 Yes, we will sing Let It Go until the neighbours complain.

 Bring your absolutely best voice and a microphone and let’s sing away our hearts!
+Yes, bring your musical instrument, that's the best thing I've seen in karaokes.

 _When_: 3:30pm-5pm